-LIGO is the world's largest gravitational wave observatory and a cutting edge physics experiment.
-Comprised of two enormous laser interferometers located thousands of kilometers apart, LIGO exploits the physical properties of light and of space itself to detect and understand the origins of gravitational waves.
+LIGO stands for "Laser Interferometer Gravitational-wave Observatory".
+It is the world's largest gravitational wave observatory and a marvel of precision engineering.
+Comprising two enormous laser interferometers located 3000 kilometers apart, LIGO exploits the physical properties of light and of space itself to detect and understand the origins of gravitational waves (GW).

-First, LIGO is blind.
-Unlike optical or radio telescopes, LIGO cannot see electromagnetic radiation (e.g., visible light, radio waves, microwaves) nor does it have to because gravitational waves are not part of the electromagnetic spectrum.
-In fact, electromagnetic radiation from space is so unimportant to LIGO that it is completely isolated and sheltered from the outside world.
-LIGO cannot (nor does it need to) see anything.
-Rather, it 'feels' for invisible gravitational waves.
+Unlike optical or radio telescopes, LIGO does not see electromagnetic radiation (e.g., visible light, radio waves, microwaves).
+But it doesn't have to because gravitational waves are not part of the electromagnetic spectrum.
+They are a completely different phenomenon altogether (though in some cases, EM astronomers hope to see some form of light coming from GW sources, like that which occurred immediately following the binary neutron star merger detected in August 2017).
+In fact, electromagnetic radiation is so unimportant to LIGO that its detector components are completely isolated and sheltered from the outside world.

-Second, LIGO is the opposite of round.
-Since LIGO doesn’t need to collect light from stars or other objects in the Universe, it doesn't need to be dish-shaped like telescope mirrors or radio dishes, which collect and focus electromagnetic radiation to produce images.
-Rather than having 'eyes' typical of astronomical observatories, LIGO really has ears consisting of two straight and level 4 km (2.5 mi.) long steel vacuum tubes, 1.2 m in diameter, arranged in the shape of an "L”, and protected by a 10-foot wide, 12-foot tall concrete enclosure that protects the tubes from the outside world.
-(See photos at right.)
+Since LIGO doesn’t need to collect light from stars or other objects or regions in space, it doesn't need to be round or dish-shaped like optical telescope mirrors or radio telescope dishes.
+Nor does it have to be steerable, i.e., able to move around to point in a specific direction.
+Instead, each LIGO detector consists of two 4 km (2.5 mi.) long, 1.2 m-wide steel vacuum tubes arranged in an "L" shape (LIGO's laser travels through these arms), and enclosed within a 10-foot wide, 12-foot tall concrete structure that protects the tubes from the environment.